 Casual wards, like their associated workhouses, were managed locally by a Board of Guardians.
 For many years my uncle was chairman of our Board of Guardians for Edmonton.

-Day-to-day staffing of casual wards was in the hands of paid individuals known as tramp majors.
+Day-to-day staffing of casual wards was in the hands of individuals known as tramp majors.
 Whether or not this was their formal title is uncertain since tramps were formally known as vagrants not tramps.

 According to Orwell, tramp majors were generally paupers from the workhouse who were paid for their work.